 Community Enablers are on hand through every step of the Bags of Help process from assisting with applications to supporting successful applicants to deliver their projects.
 Here’s a guide to their role and why their work is so vital to local projects and the success of Bags of Help.

 Overseeing local regions

 Community Enablers are experts in their local regions.
 They have first-hand knowledge of local community groups and areas where communities are most in need as well as developing relationships with both local groups and businesses.
-This insight helps to spread the Bags of Help word across communities and encourage applications.
-They also build strong relationships with Tesco colleagues at stores to help them promote the scheme.
+This insight helps to spread the word about Bags of Help across communities and encourage applications.
+They also build strong relationships with Tesco store colleagues to help them promote the scheme.

 Supporting the application process

 Applying for a grant can be daunting; especially if it’s the first time someone has applied.
 Community Enablers have experience of filling in grant application forms and can help out applicants every step of the way, ensuring that key nuggets of information are included in the application in order for it to stand out.

 Once the votes have been counted and verified and the winners of the £4k, £2k and £1k projects have been announced, the Community Enabler then has the job of supporting projects in their region.
 This includes helping with any queries, supporting any PR activities and making sure projects are running smoothly.